caiomsouza/MicrosoftCustomVisionAIWorkshop/README.md

 This workshop explains how to use Microsoft Custom Vision AI to detect images.

 ## Use Case - Lab 1 - Social Distance Image Detector
 This lab 1 explains how to use Microsoft AI to detect Social Distance using Microsoft Customvision.ai (AI/ML) and Microsoft PowerApps.
-This is not production ready.
+This is not production ready. <BR>

+The goal of the App is to identify Social Distance. <BR>
+This is a binary classification: Yes or No. <BR>

+In the picture below we can see they are all following Social Distance guidelines. <BR>

 ![Social Distance](https://github.com/caiomsouza/MicrosoftCustomVisionAIWorkshop/blob/master/lab1/data/social-distance-images/funny-images/beatles-abbey-road-social-distancing%20(1).jpg)

 ### Tools